portfolio-performance/portfolio/README.md

 ### Run Program

-Run the application and the tests with the launch configurations stored in ~/portfolio-app/eclipse folder (right-click "Run As").
+Run the application and the tests with the launch configurations stored in ./portfolio-app/eclipse folder (right-click "Run As").

 :warning: The launch configuration needs an update when bundles are added and removed or the OS platform changes.
 If the program does not start, try selecting "Add required plug-ins" in the launch configuration dialog.

 ## Building with Maven

 Maven is not required (anymore) to develop Portfolio Performance as you can develop using the Eclipse IDE with the setup above.
 The Maven build is used for the [Github Actions](https://github.com/buchen/portfolio/actions) build.

+The Maven build works fine when `JAVA_HOME` points to an (Open-)JDK 11 installation.

 ### Configure